jitamin/jitamin/README.md

 ## Demo

-We have a site to demostrate how Jitamin works, please visit [http://jitamin.com](http://jitamin.com):
+We have a site to demostrate how Jitamin works, please visit [http://jitamin.com](http://jitamin.com).
+You can login by either of three kinds of account below.

 ### Github account